 The Sunshine Opportunity Scholarships target high achieving high school seniors in the Tampa Bay area of Florida (Pinellas, Hillsborough, Pasco counties) and in two cities in South Carolina (Florence and Marion) and one county in North Carolina (Avery).
 In those two SC cities, the scholarship program accepts applications from seniors enrolled in West Florence High School, South Florence High School, Wilson High School and Marion High School.
 In North Carolina, the program accepts applications from students at Avery County High School in Newland.

-Applicants must have a GPA of 3.0 or higher and demonstrate that they have overcome significant obstacles in life and have financial need as indicated through the FAFSA report.
+Applicants must have a GPA of 3.0 or higher, demonstrate that they have overcome significant obstacles in life and have financial need as indicated through the FAFSA report.

 Who may apply

 High school seniors enrolled in high schools in Pinellas, Hillsborough or Pasco counties in the Tampa Bay area of Florida; in West Florence High School, South Florence High School or Wilson High School in Florence, SC, and Marion High School in Marion, SC, and in Avery County High School in Newland, NC.
 Applicants must be citizens of the United States.